nlee096/CS-100-Final-Project/README.md

  ## Testing
  > How was your project tested/validated?
 If you used CI, you should have a "build passing" badge in this README.
+ >
+ > The Game Inventory project was tested by running numerous unit and integration tests.
+Unit tests were created and run to make sure the items (Weapons and Armors) properly run their functions and return correct information.
+For classes that work in conjunction with other classes, integration tests were made to determine that the program can properly use the information and functions of the other classes.
+For some test cases, outputs could not be directly compared to show if the test passed or not.
+For these cases, the output was displayed in the console/terminal and manually compared to confirm the test cases passed.
+Some test files include both unit tests and integration tests such as Melee and Ranged weapon tests.
+Because some functions in the product subclasses call